ca0v/vue-lab/vue-202/freight-rate/README.md

 ### Questions

 * What is the meaning of "current record"?
+ANS: The record with the latest starting date.
-Is 2100 meant to be "until further notice"?
+* Is 2100 meant to be "until further notice"?
+ANS: Yes
 * Does the user need to be able to edit the end date, or is that a calculated value?
 * Is the data sortable?
 ANS: No, already sorted by date
 * Is the data filterable?
 ANS: No, already filtered by date (last 12 months)